In this article

 The return to work interview will help you understand why the staff member has been absent.
 It also gives you the opportunity to explain that continuing absence may lead to job loss and to outline what is expected of your employee in the future.

 Stress is not necessarily a bad thing.
-Some stress in the average working day can keep us interested and focused on our work with some professions far more stressful than others.
-After all if you work in a challenging environment such as the police force or on a public counter where customer complaints are usual, stress really is part of the job and there is no escaping it.
+Some stress in the average working day can keep us interested and focused on our work, with some professions being far more stressful than others.
+After all, if you work in a challenging environment such as the police force or on a public counter where customer complaints are usual, stress really is part of the job and there is no escaping it.

-According to statistics, work related stress and mental illness now accounts for over half of work absences.
-This means a massive knock in productivity as well as the disastrous impact on many people’s lives.
+According to statistics, work-related stress and mental illness now account for over half of work absences.
+This means a massive knock on productivity as well as a disastrous impact on many people’s lives.
 Many employers are paying sick leave for absent staff members, putting an added strain on finances and on staff levels, thus only adding to the problem.

-According to HSE, employers must take action and start taking workplace stress seriously.
+According to the HSE, employers must take action and start taking workplace stress seriously.